gerbenvoshol/Mauve/README.md

 This version has a patched mauve-gui which allows it to run on modern systems.

 The orignal unpatched Mauve build instructions are included in the file `BUILD_INSTRUCTIONS.txt`.

 On `Ubuntu 19.04` it is possible to install Mauve using:

 `sudo apt-get install mauve`

-Download the repository and unzip it.
+Otherwise download the repository and unzip it.

 ```
 cd mauve/mauve